0xzer0x/prayer-times/README.md

 2. Modify the location latitude and longitude in `.local/bin/prayer-times.sh` to match your location

-3. Activate systemd user service & timer units
+3. Modify the placeholder `USERNAME` in `.config/dunst/dunstrc` to match you username

-4. Modify notification system config if using another notifications daemon
+4. Activate systemd user service & timer units

 ### Systemd